Vision Transformers with Hierarchical Attention: Related Work

 \myPara{Vision transformer.} Transformer \cite{vaswani2017attention} entirely relies on self-attention to handle long-range dependencies of sequence data.
 It was first proposed for NLP tasks \cite{devlin2019bert,dai2019transformer}.
 In order to apply transformers on image data, Dosovitskiy \etal \cite{dosovitskiy2021image} split an image into patches and treated them as tokens.
 Then, a pure transformer \cite{vaswani2017attention} can be adopted.
 Such a vision transformer (ViT) attains competitive accuracy for ImageNet classification \cite{russakovsky2015imagenet}.
 More recently, lots of efforts have been dedicated to improving ViT.
 T2T-ViT \cite{yuan2021tokens} proposes to split an image into tokens of overlapping patches so as to represent local structures by surrounding tokens.
 CaiT \cite{touvron2021going} builds a deeper transformer network by introducing a per-channel weighting and specific class attention.
 DeepViT \cite{zhou2021deepvit} proposes Re-attention to re-generate attention maps to increase their diversity at different layers.
 DeiT \cite{touvron2021training} presents a knowledge distillation strategy for improving the training of ViT \cite{dosovitskiy2021image}.
-Srinivas \etal \cite{srinivas2021bottleneck} tried to add the bottleneck structure to vision transformer.
+Srinivas \etal \cite{srinivas2021bottleneck} tried to add the bottleneck structure to vision transformers.
 Some works build pyramid transformer networks to generate multi-scale features \cite{heo2021rethinking,liu2021swin,wang2021pyramid,xu2021co,fan2021multiscale}.
 PVT \cite{wang2021pyramid} adopts convolution operation to downsample the feature map in order to reduce the sequence length in MHSA, thus reducing the computational load.
 Similar to PVT \cite{wang2021pyramid}, MViT \cite{fan2021multiscale} utilizes pooling to compute attention on a reduced sequence length.
 Swin Transformer \cite{liu2021swin} computes attention within small windows and shifts windows to gradually enlarge the receptive field.
 CoaT \cite{xu2021co} computes attention in the channel dimension rather than in the traditional spatial dimension.
+ToMe \cite{bolya2023token} enhances the throughput of existing ViT models \cite{dosovitskiy2021image} without requiring retraining, which is achieved by gradually combining similar tokens in a transformer using a matching algorithm.
 In this paper, we introduce a novel design to reduce the computational complexity of MHSA and learn both the global and local relationship modeling through vision transformers.